Tips From RFM’s Publisher

 Here are ten nuggets of wisdom I’ve gained through the years that you can start using now.

-5.)
-Think before you speak, type, or text and if you think you may need to walk away and reflect before responding to a situation, you probably do.
+- Think before you speak, type, or text, and if you think you may need to walk away and reflect before responding to a situation, you probably do.
 Words are powerful and lasting, choose them carefully.

-6.)
-Buy an outfit or something that makes you look and feel amazing.
-Knowing you look great is an instant mood lifter and will make you feel and act more powerful, sexier, smarter, etc.
+- Buy an outfit or something that makes you look and feel amazing.
+Knowing you look great is an instant mood lifter and will make you feel and act more powerful, sexier, smarter, whatever you’re going for.

-10.)
-Get outside as often as you can.
-That Vitamin D from the sun thing is the real deal, and just ten minutes a day will do the trick (but thirty is better!).
+- Get outside as often as you can.
+That Vitamin D from the sun notion is the real deal, and just ten minutes a day will do the trick (but thirty is better!).
 Breathing in the fresh air is another instant mood-lifter.
-If you can do it in your rockin’ outfit while listening to your favorite tunes, you’ve hit the trifecta!
+If you can do it in your awesome new outfit while listening to your favorite tunes, you’ve hit the trifecta!